 Copper Mountain instructor offers tips on improving your snowboarding skills

 Snowboarding is about progression.
 Whether you’re strapping on a board for the first time or headed to the X Games, there’s always something to work on.
-A few weeks ago the Summit Daily went back to the basics with ski tips to help correct some common mistakes we saw on the slopes.
-This week it’s time to take a look at the other guys on the mountain.
+At the beginning of the month, Explore Summit Weekender went back to the basics with ski tips to help correct some common mistakes we saw on the slopes.
+Now it’s time to take a look at the other guys on the mountain.